-Background Oral opioids are among the most commonly prescribed drugs in palliative care.
-Despite national analgesic guidelines, the use of excessive intervals for short-acting oral opioids continues to pose a significant barrier to good analgesic care.
-Understanding the pharmacological rational for dosing intervals is key to proper prescribing and patient counseling.
+Background Short-acting oral opioids are among the most prescribed drugs in palliative care.
+Despite national analgesic guidelines, the use of excessive intervals for short-acting oral opioids continues to pose a significant barrier to good analgesic care among patients with pain from life-limiting illnesses such as metastatic cancer.
+Understanding the pharmacological rationale for dosing intervals is key to proper prescribing and patient counseling.

-Short-Acting Oral Opioids Short-acting products are administered as either single agents (oral morphine, hydromorphone, oxycodone and codeine) or as combination products containing acetaminophen, aspirin or ibuprofen.
-For all these products, the peak analgesic effect occurs in 60-90 minutes with an expected total duration of analgesia of 2-4 hours.
-Standard reference sources generally cite a 4 hour dosing interval for the single-agent opioids, but 4-6 or 6 hour intervals for combination products (PDR, Micromedex).
+Short-Acting Hydrophilic Oral Opioids Short-acting oral opioids are administered as either single agents (oral morphine, hydromorphone, or oxycodone) or as combination products (hydrocodone or oxycodone) containing acetaminophen, aspirin, or ibuprofen.
+For all these products, the peak analgesic effect occurs in 60-90 minutes with an expected total duration of analgesia of 2-6 hours.
+Standard reference sources generally cite a 4-hour dosing interval for the single-agent opioids, versus 4- or 6-hour intervals for combination products (PDR, Micromedex).
 However, the Agency for Health Care Policy and Research (AHCPR) Clinical Practice Guideline (1994) recommends dosing intervals for all short-acting opioids at an interval or every 3-4 hours, an interval more consistent with patient reports of pain relief and the half-life of oral opioids.

 Summary

-- Closely monitor daily acetaminophen intake when combination products are used.
+- Closely monitor daily acetaminophen intake when combination products are used; consider scheduling a single-agent oral opioid as an alternative and scheduling the desired daily acetaminophen dose separately.

 - Provide explicit patient/family counseling regarding safe and allowable dosing intervals.